bitwarden/help/_articles/providers/provider-users.md

 {% callout info %}
 **Invitations expire after 5 days**, at which point the user will need to be re-invited.
 Re-invite users in bulk by selecting each user and using the {% icon fa-cog %} gear dropdown to **Resend Invitations**:

-{% image /providers/provider-resend-invite.png %}
+{% image /providers/provider-resend-invite.png Resend Invitations %}
 {% endcallout %}

 ### Accept

 Invited users will receive an email from Bitwaden inviting them to join the Provider.
 Clicking the link in the email will open a Bitwarden invitations window. **Log In** with an existing Bitwarden account or **Create Account** to accept the invitation:

-{% image /providers/provider-accept-invite.png %}
+{% image /providers/provider-accept-invite.png Email Invitation %}

 ### Confirm